 Some Allianz Travel Insurance plans also consider attending the birth of a family member’s child to be a covered reason for trip cancellation.

 Sometimes, you’re the one who needs help from family.
 If you’re hospitalized during your trip, your emergency medical transportation benefits can arrange and pay for round-trip transportation for one friend or family member to come and stay with you.

 When you’re reading through your travel insurance plan documents, pay attention to the part labeled “Exclusions.”
 Some named exclusions apply to family members — even if the family member is not traveling with you.

 Our plans, like other types of insurance, have exclusions that impact the coverage and benefits.
 Each plan is different, so be sure to read the documents we send about your plan.

-What about existing medical conditions?
-Losses due to family members’ existing conditions aren’t covered unless you have existing medical condition coverage.
-Several travel insurance plans from Allianz Global Assistance do include existing medical condition coverage, but certain rules apply.
-Here’s a more detailed explanation of how travel insurance covers existing medical conditions.
+Reimbursements for losses due to family members’ pre-existing conditions can only be covered when you have pre-existing medical condition coverage.
+Several Allianz Travel Insurance plans include pre-existing medical condition coverage, but certain rules apply.
+Here’s a more detailed explanation of how travel insurance can cover pre-existing medical conditions.

 We know travel insurance can get complicated!
-If you have any questions about what your policy covers, don’t hesitate to call us at 1-866-884-3556.
-Our travel insurance experts can walk you through the policy documents and explain your benefits.
+If you have any questions about what your travel insurance plan covers, don’t hesitate to call us at 1-866-884-3556.
+Our travel insurance experts can walk you through the plan documents and explain your benefits.